83 Comments

 There are many, many Democrats and liberals who share Mabel's concerns, but Leher and NPR generally constantly present these issues as a left/right divide.
 That is not the truth.

-I have stopped donating to NPR because of my disgust in your reporting, but I would do so again if you would present a truthful account of the controversies over trans kids and youth gender medicine.
+I have stopped donating to NPR because of my disgust in your reporting, but I would do so again if you would present a truthful account of the controversies over trans-identified kids and youth gender medicine.
 This is not a right/left issue!
 And you know that perfectly well.
 Let us hear what smart and earnest people are saying and decide for ourselves what to think.
 Stop gatekeeping the truth.
 Share the diversity of opinions out there, especially the opinions of lefty feminists, dissident liberals and scientists who question "gender affirming care" for kids.

 I am not interested in your tired old song about religious MAGA people vs. Chase Strangio.
 You've played that to death.